 Every app starts with its development.
-It involves the definition of the app in the App Provider Portal, providing the software solution as a Docker image, see Get Started (page 3), and the integration of the solution with UCS, for example in the identity management area, see Connection with Identity Management (page 27).
-This part of the lifecycle can be divided into two steps: setup and integration.
+It involves the definition of the app in the App Provider Portal, providing the software solution as a Docker image (see Chapter 2) and the integration of the solution with UCS, for example in the identity management area (see Chapter 5).
+This part of the life cycle can be divided into two steps: setup and integration.

-3.1.1 Best practice for app development environment
+3.1.1.
+Best practice for app development environment